-1. main content
+1. Skip to content

-2. main navigation
+2. Skip to main menu

-US Delays Planned Withdrawal of Troops from Germany
+US Troops in Germany

 The United States has announced plans to put off the withdrawal of troops stationed in Europe by keeping two brigades in Germany for an additional two years for military and financial reasons.